Vigorous Defense For Disorderly Conduct Charges In Stafford

 Disorderly conduct in Virginia also relates to several other state statutes such as riot and unlawful assembly, abusive and insulting language, picketing of dwelling places and activities tending to cause violence.
 It is common for an individual charged with disorderly conduct to face related charges in a criminal case.

-Penalties For Disorderly Conduct In Virginia
+Penalties For Disorderly Conduct

 Virginia law classifies disorderly conduct as a Class 1 misdemeanor.
 Class 1 is the most severe misdemeanor classification in Virginia’s criminal statutes.
 Anyone convicted of a Class 1 misdemeanor faces a year in jail, a fine up to $2,500 or both depending on the offense.
 It is also possible for an individual charged with disorderly conduct in Virginia to face even harsher penalties if they have been charged with additional offenses.

-Possible Defenses For Disorderly Conduct In Virginia
+Possible Defenses For Disorderly Conduct In Northern Virginia

 The law recognizes several possible defenses a defendant may employ against a charge of disorderly conduct in Virginia, such as:

-• Mental state.
+- Mental state.
 If the defendant’s attorney can provide enough evidence to show the defendant was not coherent during the event in question, or that the defendant suffers from a diagnosed mental health condition that resulted in a public outburst, the defendant may avoid jail time.
 However, the defendant may also face mandatory mental health counseling and other alternative penalties.
 Mental state may also come into play for nonmedical reasons such as a charged individual not realizing that their behavior was disruptive to others.

-• Intoxication.
+- Intoxication.
 If a defendant engaged in disorderly conduct while under the influence of drugs or alcohol, the defense attorney may be able to successfully argue that the defendant was not entirely responsible for their actions due to a substance abuse problem.
 In this situation, mandatory drug and alcohol counseling and rehabilitation may take the place of jail time as the defendant’s punishment.

-• Improper police conduct.
+- Improper police conduct.
 In some situations, the best available defense is the conduct of the arresting officers.
 If the evidence shows that the accused’s rights were violated during arrest or booking, the case may be dismissed.

 An experienced criminal defense attorney can help an individual accused of disorderly conduct determine their best available defenses and represent the interests of the accused in a Virginia court.